Vongolia11/ECT-HDGCN/README.md

 | Bone Stream | 90.7 | **91.07** |
 | Joint + Bone (Ensemble) | 92.4 | **92.61** |

-All results are obtained under the same evaluation protocol.

 ---

-## 💡 Key Takeaways

-- ECT provides complementary **global topological information**
-- Complex ECT-based designs are not necessarily better
-- **ECT-fusion** is the simplest and most robust strategy
-- A small set of fixed directions is sufficient for skeleton topology
+## 🔁 Reproducibility

+All experiments are conducted by extending the official HD-GCN codebase and strictly following its original protocol.

 ---

-## 📝 Summary

-This course project systematically explores **Euler Characteristic Transform (ECT)** on top of HD-GCN.

-By evaluating multiple ECT integration strategies, I demonstrate that a **simple ECT-fusion design** is both effective and efficient, improving upon a strong HD-GCN baseline without modifying its core architecture.
----

-## 🔁 Reproducibility and Replication Guide

-This section describes how to **reproduce the experimental results** reported in this project.

-All experiments are conducted by **extending the official HD-GCN codebase**, following the original data processing and training protocols.

----

-### 🧩 Dependencies
+## 📦 Dependencies

 - Python ≥ 3.6
 - PyTorch ≥ 1.10.0